geo-data/node-mapcache/README.md

 ------------

 * Ensure [Mapserver Mapcache](http://www.mapserver.org/trunk/mapcache) is
   installed.
-* Tell node-mapcache where `libmapcache` resides on the system.
-Assuming it has been installed in `/usr/local/lib` you would use the following command:

-    `npm config set mapcache:lib_dir /usr/local/lib`
+It should be built from source as we need the build directory in the next step:

-* Tell node-mapcache where to find the MapCache include files.
+* Point node-mapcache to the MapCache build directory.
 These are not installed in the system by MapCache so a valid mapcache build directory must be provided.
 Assuming you built it in `/tmp/mapcache` you would use the following command:

     `npm config set mapcache:build_dir /tmp/mapcache`

-* Optionally tell node-mapcache to be built in debug mode:
+* Optionally tell node-mapcache to be built in debug mode.
+This provides more verbose logging output as well as enabling compiler debugger flags:

     `npm config set mapcache:debug true`